3.4 | 1116 Votes

 What is a VCF file?

-A VCF file is a standard file format for storing contact information for a person or business.
+A VCF file is a standard file format for storing contact information for one or more persons or a business.
 It typically includes a name, address, phone number, email address, and other contact information.
 VCF files also support custom fields, images, and other types of media.

-NOTE: vCards are saved in a text format, which means you can view the contents in a text editor.
-However, they may also include a block of binary data, which is often used to store a photo.
+Since vCards are saved in a text format, you can also open them with a plain text editor.
+However, the files may also include a block of binary data, which is often used to store a photo.
 Also, the information in the file will not be displayed the same as if it was opened in a contacts program.

 Programs that open VCF files